 “I was impressed with the ability of Global Exchange to plug us into a variety of social movements and organizations.
 As an educator at a state university, I use the experience every term in a number of my courses.
 I am still amazed at the depth of the experience and how profoundly it has impacted my life and those who shared in the tour.”

-– Paul Prew, Professor at Minnesota State University who participated in a open Reality Tour to Ecuador in 2007
+– Paul Prew, Professor at Minnesota State University

 - What is unique about Global Exchange Reality Tours?